gladiusjs/gladius-core/README.md

 ## Reporting Issues

 Please report issues through the github project.
-Questions and discussions happen in #paladin on irc.mozilla.org, and on the paladin-dev mailing list at https://groups.google.com/group/paladin-dev.
+Questions and discussions happen in #games on irc.mozilla.org, and on the paladin-dev mailing list at https://groups.google.com/group/paladin-dev.

 ## Getting Started